altunixon/wips/homeworks/diskstation.md

 mv thumbd.conf{,.orig}
 reboot
 ```
-SSH into the device and you should no longer see any instance of the thumbd.</br>
-or, slightly more official perhaps:
+SSH into the device and you should no longer see any instance of the thumbd. or, slightly more official perhaps:
 ```bash
 $ synoservice --help
 Copyright (c) 2003-2020 Synology Inc. All rights reserved.